 Improving patient care, optimizing operational efficiencies, and gaining financial insights are imperative in today’s modern healthcare industry.
 And as this sector grows, so, too, does the need to leverage big data analytics—where information is turned into actionable insights from vast amounts of

 Surgeons are often lauded for their steady hands and expertise.
 Life-saving surgeries require not just advanced medical skills and knowledge, but tools as well.
 In the ever-evolving world of medical technology, precision is key.
-One of the most critical tools in their arsenal is the endoscope, an
+One of the most critical tools in their arsenal is the endoscope, a

 AI is taking over many areas of the healthcare business, such as diagnosis, clinical decision-making, and delegating tasks, causing providers to reconsider their cloud strategies .
 However, using artificial intelligence also brings new risks related to data management, protection, and